OlivierSohn/hamazed/README.md

 - laser shoots only the first letter
 - destroy animation

+- it could be worth calling hPutStr once per frame (using a buffer in RenderState)
 - try BlockBuffering (Just 80000) to reduce flicker
 - laser has limited reach